graalvm/graalvm-demos/galaaz-ggplot/README.md

      Often developers have to make uncomfortable compromises that require them to rewrite their software in other languages.
 For example:

       * “That library is not available in my language.
 I need to rewrite it.”
       * “That language would be the perfect fit for my problem, but we cannot run it in our environment.”
       * “That problem is already solved in my language, but the language is too slow.”

     With GraalVM we aim to allow developers to freely choose the right language for the task at hand without making compromises.

-What does Galaaz mean
+What does Galaaz mean?
 ---------------------

 Galaaz is the Portuguese name for "Galahad".
 From Wikipedia: